Structural schemes for hamiltonian systems: Benchmarks

 Moreover, the initial condition is made of the analytical solution taken at time $t=0$, with $A=1$, $B=2$, $\alpha_1=\pi/2$ and $\alpha_2=-\pi/4$.
 Numerical simulations have been carried out with the $\ZD$, $\ZDS$ and classical schemes.
 The error on the position and the conservation of the Hamiltonian are the two main indicators we use to assess the quality of the simulation.

 \paragraph{Accuracy and order of convergence.} The final time is set to $T=100$s, and we take $N=480$, $960$, $1920$ and $3840$.
-We recall that the smallest period is $T_2=2.27$, corresponding to $\omega_2$.
+We recall that the smallest period is \rb{$T_2 \approx 2.27$}, corresponding to $\omega_2$.
 Thus, the coarse grid $N=480$ corresponds to about $11$ points to cover a full period.

-\cref{tab:two_spring-mass_accuracy} report the maximal error and order of convergence for the $\ZD$, $\ZDS$ and classical schemes, respectively.
-The optimal order is clearly achieved in each situation.
-The errors' magnitude is almost the same for the $\ZDS$ scheme and the classical schemes for a given order, whereas the $\ZD$ scheme presents an error larger by about three orders of magnitude.
+We display in \cref{fig:two_spring-mass_accuracy} the maximal error and order of convergence for the $\ZD$, $\ZDS$ and classical schemes, respectively.
+The optimal order is clearly achieved in each situation. \rbbis{For a given order of accuracy, the classical schemes generally yield a comparable or lower error than the $\ZDS$ scheme, with the $\ZD$ scheme presenting an error larger by about three orders of magnitude.}

 \paragraph{Preservation of the Hamiltonian.}

 To address the Hamiltonian preservation issue, we take $T=10\,000$ and assess the position error together with the Hamiltonian deviation, checking the evolution of the maximum error over time.
 A first note concerns the accuracy of the position: the errors increase with time, but the $\ZD$ and $\ZDS$ schemes provide lower deviations than the classical schemes.
 Indeed, for the same order, we observe a gain of two orders of magnitude when using the $\ZDS$ scheme rather than the classical schemes, while the difference between the $\ZD$ scheme and the standard schemes was reduced to a factor 10.
 In conclusion, the $\ZD$ and $\ZDS$ schemes offer a better accuracy when dealing with long-time simulations (i.e., numerous time steps).